kandekore/Click-And-Collect-for-WooCommerce/README.md

 ### Shipping Methods Settings

-The Pro Click and Collect plugin allows you to select specific shipping methods that support click and collect.
+The Click and Collect plugin allows you to select specific shipping methods that support click and collect.
 You can customize the available shipping methods to provide a seamless click and collect experience.

 ## Complementary Plugin: Simple Click & Collect Branches

-The Pro Click and Collect for WooCommerce plugin can be complemented by the ["Simple Click & Collect Branches"][https://github.com/[branches-repository-link](https://github.com/kandekore/Simple-Click-and-Collect-Branches-for-WooCommerce) plugin.
+The Click and Collect for WooCommerce plugin can be complemented by the ["Simple Click & Collect Branches"]https://github.com/[branches-repository-link](https://github.com/kandekore/Simple-Click-and-Collect-Branches-for-WooCommerce) plugin.
 When used together, these plugins provide an all-in-one solution for managing click and collect orders, including collection time selection and pickup location management.
 Make sure to install and activate both plugins to take advantage of their combined functionality.

 ## Usage

 ### Selecting Collection Date and Time

-After installing and activating the Pro Click and Collect for WooCommerce plugin, customers will have the option to select their preferred collection date and time during the checkout process.
+After installing and activating the Click and Collect for WooCommerce plugin, customers will have the option to select their preferred collection date and time during the checkout process.
 The available time slots will be based on the settings defined in the admin panel.

 ### Order Validation